TriStar Pictures

 During the 1990s, TriStar operated autonomously from Columbia.
 Although its products were mostly indistinguishable from that of its sister studio, it soon scored a string of hits at the box office with such films as Sleepless in Seattle, Philadelphia, The Mirror Has Two Faces, Jerry Maguire, As Good as It Gets, Bugsy and Jumanji, and it also scored a major video hit with Danny DeVito's Matilda.
-However, in 1998, the company fell on hard times following the box-office disappointment of its remake of the Japanese monster film Godzilla, and Sony quickly responded by merging the studio with Columbia to form the Columbia TriStar Motion Pictures Group.
+However, in 1998, the company fell on hard times following the box-office disappointment of its production Godzilla.
+Sony quickly responded by merging the studio with Columbia.
 The TriStar name was subsequently used by Sony on a very limited basis until 2004, when the company decided to turn the studio into a genre label that specialized in acquisitions.
 In 2013, Sony formed TriStar Productions as a vehicle for film and television productions.
 TriStar Pictures is currently being used as a vehicle for distribution of films from that new entity and others from Sony Pictures.

 TriStar Pictures is currently one of the five live-action labels of the Sony Pictures Motion Picture Group, alongside Columbia Pictures, Screen Gems, Sony Pictures Classics, and 3000 Pictures.